 Some notable successes that have been achieved since 2016 include:

-- Blue Mussels - the development of a blue mussel processing facility in Havelock, including a successful application for funding from the Provincial Growth Fund.
-Prior to this initiative, Blue Mussels were a zero-value by-product of Greenshell Mussel farming;
+- Blue Mussels - the development of blue mussel processing, including through a successful application for funding from the Provincial Growth Fund.
+Prior to this initiative, Blue Mussels were a zero-value by-product of Greenshell Mussel farming.

 - Aquaculture Week - the creation of a week-long festival leading up to the Havelock Mussel Festival, held annually in March and incorporating food festivals, industry showcases and aquaculture science exhibitions.